not-a-hot-dog/parallelized-disease-modeling/README.md

 2. Run `python3 generate_data.py` (might take ~1 min) to create the required data CSVs that will be placed in the `data/` subdirectory.
 3. In `models/`, run `gcc -DUSE_CLOCK sir_data.c timing.c -o sir_data` to compile the simulation code.
 Execute with `./sir_data 10 ../results/output` to run the simulation for 10 timesteps and save the output.
 4. Run `python3 generate_plot.py` from the main directory to create a visualization of the simulation result as `results/output.png`.

+## Instructions for running Big Data methods

+Kindly refer to the README in `spark_files`.